AllStarLink/ASL3-Manual/docs/install/pi-appliance/pi-detailed.md

     ![Step 4](img/step-4-device.png){width="400"}

-- Choose the `AllStarLink` operating system and click on **NEXT**
+- Choose the **AllStarLink** operating system and click on **NEXT**

     ![Step 5](img/step-5-os.png){width="400"}

 - Connect the SD card or the SD card in a USB adapter to the computer.
-You should see the media associated with the SD card named something such as "Mass Storage Device USB Device - 16.0 GB".
+You should see the media associated with the SD card named something such as "USB DISK 3.0 Media" (or "Mass Storage Device USB Device") and the size should reflect that of the SD card.
 Click on that entry and then **NEXT**

     ![Step 6](img/step-6-storage.png){width="400"}